datanav/docs/training/030_dtl/030_Novice.rst

   "Make-ni"...

   - creates namespaced identfiers (NIs) by using the ``["make-ni"]`` function
-  - in Sesam is a complete Uniform Resource Locator (URL)
+  - in Sesam is a complete Uniform Resource Identifier (URI)
   - is used to declare foreign keys as you would in a relational database management system (RDBMS)

 The ``["make-ni"]`` DTL function allows for defining `namespaced identifiers <https://docs.sesam.io/concepts.html?highlight=namespaced%20identifiers#namespaces>`_ (NIs).
-A NI in Sesam is a complete Uniform Resource Locator (URL).
+A NI in Sesam is a complete Uniform Resource Identifier (URI).
 As such, it is used to investigate how data is semantically linked in a Sesam node.
 In addition, it is also used to declare foreign keys as you would in a relational database management system (RDBMS), albeit in Sesam the references will naturally be between pipes.

 As a NI is produced, after a pipe has completed its run, it will be prefixed with ``~:`` followed by the namespace and its value.
 To exemplify, look at the below example:

 .. code-block:: json

 	{
-	  "_id": "mssql-accounts",
+	  "_id": "salesforce-accounts",
 	  "type": "pipe",
 	  "source": {
 	    "type": "sql",